-- (i) During the SREP, the supervisor not only defines banks' capital requirements, (e.g. P2R and Pillar 2 capital guidance ("P2G")), but may also decide to impose additional measures on banks, including liquidity and qualitative measures; - (ii) The prudential requirements require banks to maintain a total SREP capital requirement ("TSCR") that includes CET1 instruments and other capital instruments; - (iii) Banks are also subject to the overall capital requirement ("OCR") that includes, in addition to the TSCR, additional capital buffers, namely "the combined buffer", comprised of the countercyclical capital buffer, capital conservation buffer and systemic buffer, as described above; and - (iv) The P2G is to be made up entirely of CET1 capital and should be held over and above the OCR.
+- (i) During the SREP, the supervisor not only defines banks' capital requirements, (e.g. P2R including P2R-LR and Pillar 2 capital guidance ("P2G") including Pillar 2 guidance for the risk of excessive leverage ("P2G-LR"), but may also decide to impose additional measures on banks, including liquidity and qualitative measures.
+The final measures to be adopted will be assessed, on a case-by-case basis, by the Supervisory Board of the ECB; - (ii) The prudential requirements require banks to maintain a total SREP capital requirement ("TSCR") that includes CET1 instruments and other capital instruments; - (iii) Banks are also subject to the overall capital requirement ("OCR") that includes, in addition to the TSCR, additional capital buffers, namely "the combined buffer", comprised of the countercyclical capital buffer, capital conservation buffer and systemic buffer, as described above; and - (iv) The P2G is to be made up entirely of CET1 capital and should be held over and above the OCR.
 Failure to comply with the P2G is not itself a breach of own funds requirements, but it may be subject to additional measures adjusted to the individual situation of the bank.
-The P2G is not relevant for purposes of the Minimum Distributable Amount ("MDA").
-The MDA is the maximum amount a bank is allowed to pay out, for example for bonuses or dividends.
-A bank whose capital ratio falls below the MDA trigger point faces restrictions on the amount of distributable profits.
+The P2G is not relevant for purposes of the Maximum Distributable Amount ("MDA").